Trandel/Mac-LAMP/README.md

 The script will aim to create an development environment inside this folder:
 `/User/USERNAME/Sites/`.

-Every folder you create inside can be accessed through `.local` domain.
+Every folder you create inside can be accessed through `.localhost` domain.

 Example:

-`my-new-site.local => /User/USERNAME/Sites/my-new-site/`
+`my-new-site.localhost => /User/USERNAME/Sites/my-new-site/`

 Requirements
 ------------